Databases - I

 |IMDb: The Internet Movie Database|

-A database of movie information that includes directors, actors, writers, film trivia, characters, quotes, biographies, plots, photos, and movie trailers.
+A database of movie and television information that includes directors, actors, writers, film trivia, characters, quotes, biographies, plots, photos, and movie trailers.

 A virtual library containing public domain music scores, as well as scores from composers who are willing to share their music without charge.
 Includes discussion pages and forums for the exchange of ideas on musical works and their analysis.